MTES-MCT/dossierfacile-backend/elastalert/README.md

 1. **Build**:
    - Iterates through all files in the `rules/` folder.
    - Replaces the variable `{{mattermost_webhook_url}}` with the provided URL.
-   - Saves the generated files in the `dist/` folder.
+   - Saves the generated files in the `dist/elastalert` folder.
+   - Create a zip file of the custom alerts in the `dist/custom_alerts` folder.

 2. **Deploy**:
    - Stops the ElastAlert service on the remote server.
    - Deletes old rules from the server.
-   - Transfers the new rules from the `dist/` folder to the server.
+   - Transfers the new rules from the `dist/elastalert` folder to the server.
    - Restarts the ElastAlert service.
+   - Transfers and unzip the custom alerts zip file to the server.
+   - Install python dependencies for custom alerts.
+   - Link the env file to the new script version.

 ---